 I'm a communications strategist and writer with a long history of journalism in Canada, including 14 years of writing a column for the Victoria Times-Colonist.
-My partner and I began volunteering in Central America for Cuso International in 2012, and now do communications work part-time in B.C. and part-time in Central America.
-All views here are my own.
+I'm back in B.C. as of May 2016 after almost five years of living and working in Central America with Cuso International.

 The stink is what hits you first, a fetid